Hi, I’m Jeff Owens, an Autistic person who is trying to make sense of the world and my place in it. I like to help other people …

 Some conversations can turn into a firehose of unpredictable information, which many autistics struggle with.
 We may quickly become overwhelmed because we can’t keep up and process all of the information coming at us so fast.

-Autism and Comorbidities
+Autism and Co-occuring Conditions

-Autistics have different comorbidities that can affect how we manage conversations.
+Autistics have different co-occuring conditions that can affect how we manage conversations.
 I’ll mention one of mine as an example.
 Like many autistic people I have Alexithymia.
 It means that I often struggle with knowing how I internally feel.
 In my opinion, Alexithymia is why so many autistics relate to Spock from Star Trek.
 For example, when a person approaches me and asks, “How are you?”
 I panic.
 I have no idea how to answer this question.
 That may sound silly to a non-autistic person, but for me it causes great anxiety.
 Even though I have been told by neurotypical people that nobody really wants to know how you are doing, I still don’t know what I’m expected to say or do.
 And because I don’t like lying or being dishonest I can’t just blurt out “Fine, thank you.” if I’m not really fine.

 All of these elements are a big part of what happens during a conversation and are what makes navigating them for an autistic person feel like we are instead playing a game of chess.